aghArdeshir/aghardeshir.github.io/blog/draft-ownerless-software-and-deploy.md

 - For any reason the maintainer stops maintainig the OSS
 - One needs to spread an idea of a solution rather than the implemented solution and give it in hands of people (including themsleves) in hope of receiving back the implemented solution
 - For me, growing up in a country in which you could be fined, imprisoned or even executed for expressing your opinions and beliefs, developing some sorts of software could have consequences.
 Imagine you are an activist for the rights of __BLANK__ and want to create a website for rights of __BLANK__, but your government arrest every activist of rights of __BLANK__.
 So having commits on an OSS on GitHub, having a registered domain udner your name, or having a host for your files, which is bought by your details and your credit card, in a Totalitarianism country, could totally get you arrested.
+(TODO: This also depends on being able to have anonymous or psuedoanonymous users on the platform )

+## Challenges

+- Probably you will be much much limited in terms of deploy.
+Like, you can't use AWS or GCP, because someone needs to "Own" a resource/organiztion created in those platforms!
+Unless we create an "Ownerless Cloud!"
+(Don't get me started on that one!)
+- What are the incentives of people contributing to code even if project raises so much money (maybe the platform can give away parts of the donation for people who fix issues ?
+Hmm... that would be cool)